KarimNasreddine/Exchange-Rate-Tracker/exchange-frontend/README.md

 ## About

-This is EECE 430L project's Web Frontend.
-Developed by Abed Karim Nasreddine with the help of the instructor Mohammad Chehab and my teammates Firas Abou Mrad, Youhanna Abou Jaoude, and Maarouf Yassine
+Developed by Abed Karim Nasreddine.

 ## Technologies and Libraries